henrychuks002/Time-series-forcasting/README.md

 Now the aims of this project becomes as follows;
 1. Making the data stationary
 2. Identifying the values of p, d and q.
 These are the most essential parameter for one of time series models which I used for this project, the ARIMA model. p and q values are determined using pacf and acf plots respectively and d can take values of other 0, 1 and 2
-3. Third is build the model and provide the forecasted resulted ie the forecasted prices of BTC starting from Feb 2021
+3. Third is building the model and providing the forecasted resulte ie the forecasted prices of BTC starting from Feb 2021

-For this project, I have some time series model for the forecasting, such as ARIMA model, AUTO-ARIMA model, Simple exponential smoothing, Exponential smoothing model, Holt's Linear Trend model.
+For this project, I have used some time series model for the forecasting, such as ARIMA model, AUTO-ARIMA model, Simple exponential smoothing, Exponential smoothing model, Holt's Linear Trend model.

 Check out the entire pipeline in the jupyter notebook attached to this repository